Pettersson-dev/Pettersson-dev.github.io/_drafts/2022-11-29-integration-strategy.md

 - Data can be preserved over time.

 ## Risks
-Centralised integration will potentially be a bottleneck.
+Centralised integration can be a bottleneck.
 Missing data governance could make data unusable.
 Data processing and storage comes with a cost.